bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_Tags_EditDescription1.png

-2. Details - Displays the VM host name and a zone selected for the VM to be available in.
+2. Details - Displays the VM host name, the zone selected for the VM to be available in, the machine ID.

 #.
-Group - A custom group assigned to the VM.
+Group - A group the VM is assigned to.
 Edit this field by clicking the "Edit" button |edit icon|.
 In the appeared dialog window choose a group from the drop-down list.
-Click "Assign" to assign the chosen group to the VM.
+Click "Assign" to assign the VM to the chosen group.

 .. figure:: _static/VMs_Details_EditGroup2.png